sylverwolphe/gratified-two/docs/particle-system-review.md

 gradient.addColorStop(0.5, `rgba(...)`);
 gradient.addColorStop(1, `rgba(...)`);
 ```
-`createRadialGradient()` is expensive.
+~~`createRadialGradient()` is expensive.
 For 120 steam particles at 60fps = 7,200 gradient objects/second.
-This is one of the most expensive operations in 2D Canvas.
+This is one of the most expensive operations in 2D Canvas.~~

-**Fix:** Use pre-rendered gradient sprites on an OffscreenCanvas, or use simple radial falloff with globalAlpha instead of gradients.
+**Fix:** Replaced with 3 concentric filled circles (outer at 25% opacity, middle at 50%, inner at 100%) that simulate the radial gradient effect without any gradient object creation.

 **4. shadowBlur causes expensive compositing**
 ```javascript